ostroproject/ostro-os/doc/howtos/software-update-server.rst

    :language: sh

-There's a copy of this script saved as :file:`extract_rootfs.sh`, do the following steps:
+(There's a copy of this script saved as :file:`extract_rootfs.sh`.)

+Do the following steps to setup your swupd server repository:

 1. Extract the content of the latest rootfs to `$STORAGE_DIR/image/10/os-core`::